 - When apples have cooled for about 10 minutes, lay them out on the pie crust 2 inches from the edge.

 - Roll up the crust, baste with egg wash and sprinkle with the turbinado sugar.

 - Bake for 30-40 minutes or until the crust has browned.

-This crostata/tart took less than one hour to prep, cook, and bake.
+This crostata, also called galette, took less than one hour to prep, cook, and bake.
 I was cleaning up while it baked and was ready for my next project.